▸Introduction

 - The real error is the extra

-at the end of f (after "Doe").
+;at the end of f (after "Doe").

-let f () = Printf.printf "Meet" ; Printf.printf "John" ; Printf.printf "Doe" ; () let g x = x + 1 (* No error. *) let h x = x - 1
+let f () = Printf.printf "Meet" ; Printf.printf "John" ; Printf.printf "Doe" ; () let g x = x + 1 (* No error. *) let h x = x - 1 - Nested pattern-matching: be careful when a

-occurs inside another pattern-matching:(* This (curried) function expects two arguments. *) let f x = function | 0 -> false | 1 -> match x with | 0 -> false | 1 -> true | 2 -> true | _ -> false
+matchoccurs inside another pattern-matching:(* This (curried) function expects two arguments. *) let f x = function | 0 -> false | 1 -> match x with | 0 -> false | 1 -> true | 2 -> true | _ -> false

 It does not behave as you think.
 If you auto-indent the code, you get the real meaning:let f x = function | 0 -> false | 1 -> match x with | 0 -> false | 1 -> true | 2 -> true | _ -> false

-or parentheses:let f x = function | 0 -> false | 1 -> begin match x with | 0 -> false | 1 -> true end | 2 -> true | _ -> false
+To fix it, usebegin...endor parentheses:let f x = function | 0 -> false | 1 -> begin match x with | 0 -> false | 1 -> true end | 2 -> true | _ -> false

 Tutorials